-Nick is a twenty-five year veteran of the chemical industry and joined IHS Markit (formerly CMAI) in
+Nick is a twenty-five year veteran of the chemical industry and joined IHS (formerly CMAI) in 2002.

-2002.
 Nick was responsible for consulting duties for the Chlor-Alkali and Vinyls product chain.
 In 2007, Nick was named CMAI's Business Director for Polyolefins, and Service Leader for the Global Plastics and Polymers Report.
-In 2012, Nick was promoted to be responsibility for global plastics and contributed to single client projects and studies relating to the polyolefins industry.
+In 2012, Nick was promoted to Senior Director, Polyolefins and Plastics and took responsibility for IHS's global plastics and contributed to single client projects and studies relating to the polyolefins industry.